bhk1019/bootcampfaq/nomster-faq.md

 Then refresh your app.

 #### Question:
+> I have uploaded photos locally and added `.url` to `<%= image_tag photo.picture %>` in my `places/show.html.erb` file.
+However, after refreshing I am seeing an error that says `ArgumentError in Places#show.
+Nil location provided.
+Can't build URI.`

+#### Answer:
+This likely means that you have photos in your database that didn't save a `picture` attribute correctly.
+Follow these steps to remove any existing photos in your database.

+1. In your terminal, run `rails console`
+2. In your Rails console, run `Photo.destroy_all`
+3. Exit your Rails console by typing `exit` and hitting `enter`

+After following the steps above, refresh your app and try to upload a new photo.
+Photos should save correctly and render properly now.

+#### Question:
 > I can successfully upload images via AWS, but they are not showing up in my application.
 All I see where the images should be is a broken image icon.

 #### Answer: